 To avoid the psychological and financial shock of retirement, a growing solution is phased-in retirement, where older workers gradually reduce their working hours before their retirement date, instead of an abrupt cut off.
 The objective is to allow the individual to slowly adjust to new patterns of working and living, thereby reducing the post-retirement stress.

 Studies show some 63 percent of workers between ages 50 and 70 say they would like to work part-time before full retirement.
-While phased-in retirement is a desirable concept, it is still a new one, and one which requires great communication and a bit of creativity between companies and their employees.
+While phased-in retirement is a desirable concept, it is one which requires great communication and a bit of creativity between companies and their employees.

-A 2011 AARP survey of more than 1,000 human resource directors found that more half of the employers will try to keep older workers on as part-time empoyees or consultants.
-Other steps include use of a knowledge transfer program to allow workers who are approaching retirement age to mentor or transfer knowledge to younger workers (53%), and using a succession plan for critical positions (51%).
+A 2011 AARP survey of more than 1,000 human resource directors found more than half of the employers will try to keep older workers on as part-time employees or consultants.
+Other steps include use of a knowledge transfer program to allow workers who are approaching retirement age to mentor, or transfer knowledge, to younger workers (53%), and using a succession plan for critical positions (51%).
 Almost half (46%) will try to entice older workers to remain as full-time employees.

 • Be prepared for the unexpected – illness and injury happens, and sometimes the decision is taken out of your hands, so do your homework — and plan for several eventualities.